TimVanOnckelen/super-access-manager/readme.txt

 Features:
 - Control access to Posts, pages and custom post types
 - Make posts available on a user role base or grant access to specific users
+- Make posts only available for visitors or registered users
 - Create personal pages
 - Auto hide pages in menu’s
 - Use shortcode [xeweb-sam_user_pages] to show all user pages